Your cart (0)

 Tax included and shipping calculated at checkout

 After road-tripping the UK, France and Spain, I crossed into Morocco by ferry from Spain to Tangier and spent just under 90 days driving the country with my dog Roly.
+If you’re driving down from Europe, read our full Ferry to France from the UK (With a Car) guide first.

 This wasn’t a quick highlights loop.
 It was a full, lived-in route: coastal towns, big cities, long slow workweeks, then a final push north through the Atlas, the desert edge, and Morocco’s deep interior, because I needed to exit within 90 days to stay compliant with visa-free rules.

-Morocco is one of the most rewarding road trips I’ve done because the contrast hits hard and fast.
 You can go from Atlantic surf towns to red-earth medinas to snow-dusted mountain roads and desert highways in the space of a few drives.

 What follows is: